 Medicaid eligibility requirements in Vermont are a set of guidelines that make it possible for low-income families and other needy residents to receive health care coverage.
 Understanding Medicaid benefits eligibility guidelines will help potential beneficiaries determine if they can take advantage of this assistance.
 Meeting eligibility requirements for Medicaid means recipients will get Medicaid coverage that helps pay for medical services such as hospital stays and doctor visits.
 Medicaid is a program funded by both the state and the federal government.
 In Vermont, to qualify for Medicaid, or the Green Mountain Care Program (also Dr. Dynasaur), residents must meet eligibility categories, income requirements and more.
 Find information about how to qualify for Medicaid in VT by reading the following sections.

-Who is eligible for Medicaid in Vermont?
+Who qualifies for Medicaid in Vermont?

 To determine what are the requirements for Medicaid in Vermont, potential beneficiaries must understand the several categories for which they may be eligible.
 For instance, low-income adults between the ages of 19 and 64 are eligible for Medicaid and will likely qualify if satisfying other Medicaid eligibility requirements in the state.
 Additional categories include pregnant women, children younger than 19 years of age or low-income households.
 Additionally, adult individuals who do not meet previous VT Medicaid eligibility requirements may be eligible if caring for a dependent child who meets age requirements.